Customer Data-Driven Methodologies

 Understanding the basics of customer data-driven methodologies

-• Data Collection: Gathering information from multiple sources, including CRM systems, analytics tools, and surveys.
+- Data Collection: Gathering data from multiple sources, including CRM systems, social media platforms, surveys, and transactional records.

-• Data Analysis: Using statistical and machine learning techniques to identify patterns, trends, and correlations.
+- Data Analysis: Using statistical tools and algorithms to identify patterns, trends, and correlations within the data.

-2. Customer Segmentation: Dividing customers into distinct groups based on shared characteristics, such as demographics, behavior, or preferences, allows for targeted strategies.
+- Segmentation: Categorizing customers into distinct groups based on shared characteristics, such as demographics, purchasing behavior, or preferences.

 Benefits of implementing customer data-driven methodologies